bkw777/peeko/brute-clamp.md

 # Description

-This is a re-drawn version of the Jason Yang board, which uses attains level-shifting via diode-clamping.
+This is a re-drawn version of the Jason Yang board, which does level-shifting via diode-clamping.

+This is pretty brute-force and pretty abusive to both the circuit under test and the pico, but can also handle voltages much lower than 0v and much higher than 5v.

 Changes:
 * simpler cleaner traces